Geometric invariants of locally compact groups: the homotopical perspective: Compact presentability and

 \begin{proof} Let $\rho_0$ be the common free reduction of $\rho$ and $\rho'$, that is, $\rho_0$~is the unique word obtained from $\rho$ by performing elementary deletions until no other is possible.
 An elementary deletion on a word of non-negative $\chi$-track yields again a word of non-negative $\chi$-track, so all words from~$\rho$ to $\rho_0$ have non-negative $\chi$-track.
 By the same argument, we connect~$\rho'$ to $\rho_0$ through words of non-negative $\chi$-track.
 Then the sequence from $\rho$, to $\rho_0$, to $\rho'$ is comprised of words of non-negative $\chi$-track. \end{proof}

-Given $X\subseteq G$ and an $X^{\pm}$-word~$w = y_1 \cdots y_k$, an edge-path $(g_0, e_1, g_1, \dots, e_k, g_k)$ in $\Gamma (G,X)$ \textbf{reads}~$w$ if for every $i\in \{1,\dots, k\}$, we have: \begin{itemize} \item if $y_i\in X$, then $e_i =(g_{i-1}, g_i)$ and $g_ig_{i-1}^{-1} = y_i$, \item if $y_i\in \bar X$, then $e_i =(g_i, g_{i-1})$ and $g_{i-1} g_i^{-1} = \bar y_i$. \end{itemize} Every path determines an $X^{\pm}$-word, and conversely, specifying a starting vertex $g_0\in G$ and an $X^{\pm}$-word~$w$ determines a path reading~$w$.
+Given $X\subseteq G$ and an $X^{\pm}$-word~$w = y_1 \cdots y_k$, an edge-path $(g_0, e_1, g_1, \dots, e_k, g_k)$ in $\Gamma (G,X)$ \textbf{reads}~$w$ if for every $i\in \{1,\dots, k\}$, we have: \begin{itemize} \item if $y_i\in X$, then $e_i =(g_{i-1}, g_i)$ and $g_{i-1} y_i = g_{i}$, \item if $y_i\in \bar X$, then $e_i =(g_i, g_{i-1})$ and $g_i \bar y_i = g_{i-1}$. \end{itemize} Every path determines an $X^{\pm}$-word, and conversely, specifying a starting vertex $g_0\in G$ and an $X^{\pm}$-word~$w$ determines a path reading~$w$.

 Let $X\subseteq G$ and let $R$~be a set of $X$-relators.
-The \textbf{Cayley complex} $\Gamma(G, X\st R)$ is the $2$-dimensional CW-complex obtained from the geometric realization~$|\Gamma(G,X)|$ of the Cayley graph by attaching a $2$-cell along every path reading a relator in~$R$.
+The \textbf{Cayley complex} $\Gamma(G, X\st R)$ is the $2$-dimensional CW complex obtained from the geometric realization~$|\Gamma(G,X)|$ of the Cayley graph by attaching a $2$-cell along every path reading a relator in~$R$.